QPThree/101d1/class01.md

 ![Script Example](./images/scriptexample.png)

 The linked script in the example above will be referenced by the HTML page as needed.
-A portion of the rendering page may call a function within the javascript file.
+A portion of the rendering page may call a function within the linked javascript file.
 Because it is linked in our HTML file, that function can be accessed.
-Think of it like keeping a cook book in your kitchen that you can reference when you want a specific recipe.
+Think of it like keeping a cookbook in your kitchen that you can reference when you want a specific recipe.
+Your cookbook wouldn't be very useful if you didn't know where it was!

-Nothing like home scripting!
-I mean,...cooking!
+Nothing like some home scripting!
+I mean...cooking!

 ~ QP3